ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the psychology of caring about likes.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how online metrics distort self-worth.

 ---